DarrylCheng/US-Dept-of-Education-College-Scorecard/README.md

 ![png](output_59_0.png)

-SAT scores might affect the earnings of graduates.
-Although due to the unsignificant increase, we cant really construct a predictivve model based on it, but it can still be used as a factor in deciding the college that you should enroll.
-We try to plot the comparison between the top 10 SAT score college and the worst 10 SAT score college in term of earning.
+ACT scores might affect the earnings of graduates.
+We try to plot the comparison between the top 10 ACT score college and the worst 10 ACT score college in term of earning.

 ## Does studying in public college earns more than studying in private college?